alexandrakollarova/where-to-eat-api/README.md

 4. install node dependencies `npm install`

-5. open config.js file and comment out the remote database deployed on Heroku
+5. open config.js file and comment out the remote database deployed on Heroku and uncomment
-   `/DATABASE_URL: process.env.DATABASE_URL || 'postgres://xxsbmccdenndfp:a5aa2aee083d8b7c720ef9991f1fb9f4bf580a4e9a8d9a7dc065fda8aac7104f@ec2-107-21-201-238.compute-1.amazonaws.com:5432/d3vt7quujogoos'`
-   and uncomment
    `DATABASE_URL: process.env.DATABASE_URL || 'postgresql://postgres@localhost/where_to_eat_db'`
    to use the database you created and run on your local machine